DenizenScript/Denizen-For-Bukkit-Docs/source/docs/basics-of-scripting/the-if-command.rst

   At the time the video was made, grouping of logical expressions was not available in Denizen.
 Currently, grouping *is* available to use.
-That is covered by this guide, in the third part of :ref:`Part 5: Complex "if"/"else if" Conditions <2-4-5_complex-if-else-if-conditions>`.
+That is covered by this guide, in the third part of :ref:`Part 5: Complex If/Else If Conditions<2-5-5_complex-if-else-if-conditions>`.

 Before We Start
 ---------------